 Each business sector has its own set of requirements.
 For example, restaurants often need a self-service menu interface, retail shops need additional tabs for various functions.
 POS manufacturers make these applications such that they can accommodate those requirements.

 Best Retail EPOS (Electronic point of sale) systems in 2021 Having a retail business means, you consider keeping your business up to date so as to...

 Similar to the front end of the software, businesses have different needs when it comes to point-of-sale hardware.
 For example, retail stores may need a scanner whereas a restaurant or cafe may not.
 Let’s look at some of the most important and common hardware components.

 - Interface: It can be a simple cash register, a monitor or tablet screen or a touchscreen, or a mobile with a POS application, where transaction details can be registered.

 - Cash drawer: Used to store the cash float along with cheques, coupons, receipts, and slips.

 - Receipt printer: It prints receipts for customers or end-of-day reports.

 - Barcode scanner: It is linked with the POS system’s inventory list to automatically update product counts according to items sold.

-- Card machine: It processes payments made by debit, credit cards, mobile wallets via NFC.
-These machines require specific software, SIM card or landline cable.
+- Card machine: It processes payments made by debit, credit cards, and mobile wallets via NFC.
+These machines require specific software, SIM card, or landline cable.
 App-based card readers use WiFi or data from a connected mobile device.